kachkaev/traefik/docs/configuration/ping.md

 !!! warning
-    Even if you have authentication configured on entry point, the `/ping` path of the api is excluded from authentication.
+    Even if you have authentication configured on entrypoint, the `/ping` path of the api is excluded from authentication.

 ## Examples